Brainchip-Inc/akida_examples/doc/zoo_performances.rst

 Model zoo performance
 =====================

-This page lets you discover all of Akida model zoo machine learning models with their respective performance.
+| This page lets you discover all of Akida model zoo machine learning models with
+  their respective performance.
+| Please refer to:

+* `Akida 1.0 models`_ for models targetting the Akida Neuromorphic Processor IP 1.0 and the AKD1000 reference SoC,
+* `Akida 2.0 models`_ for models targetting the Akida Neuromorphic Processor IP 2.0,
+* `Upgrading to Akida 2.0 tutorial <./examples/quantization/plot_1_upgrading_to_2.0.html>`_ to understand the architectural differences between 1.0 and 2.0 models and their respective workflows.

 .. note::
     The download links provided point towards standard Tensorflow Keras models